 It s a unique monastery complex, which is included in the UNESCO World Heritage list and is one of the seven wonders of Ukraine.
 It is the only sacred place in the Eastern Orthodox world that you can experience only in Ukraine.
 “Pechery” means “caves” and as the name implies, the monastery began from the caves.
 Some of the monks were true ascetics-devotees as they stayed in the caves till the death, devoting their whole lives to prayers for humanity.

 My insider’s tip for you: if you want to visit the entire complex with all the cathedrals, monastery buildings, the Grand Bell Tower, you will need an entrance ticket for 80 UAH.

 But if you want to visit only Caves without entering the territory with cathedrals, then entrance tickets are not needed.
 It is free for everyone.
-Just walk ~ 400 meters ahead of the main entrance to the Lavra complex, and when you see the striped fence barrier on the left, this is the way down to the Caves.
+Just take a walk ~ 400 meters ahead of the main entrance to the Lavra complex, and when you see the striped fence barrier on the left, this is the way down to the Caves.

 Right near Kyiv-Pechersk Lavra, creating an impressive contrast of religious and military views there is located a memorial complex of the National Museum of the History of Ukraine in the Second World War.
 All war history enthusiasts are welcome to the large museum occupying over 10 hectares on the slopes of the right bank of the Dnipro river.